polatengin/utah/docs/30-cli/run.md

 ### With Arguments

-Utah scripts can access command-line arguments through the `args` namespace:
+Utah scripts can access command-line arguments through the `args` namespace.
+To pass arguments to your script, use the `--` separator to distinguish between Utah CLI options and script arguments:

 **script.shx:**